Operator Benchmark · Management fees

 The three common fee structures

-Across the managers we have interviewed, three structures account for nearly all management agreements.
+Across the industry, three structures account for nearly all management agreements.

 01. Single commission of gross booking revenue